litebito/netbox-ipam-scanner/README.md

 I also know that this script is a little bit against NetBox's core philosophy (NetBox being a SSOT), but I've seen a lot of users (like myself) wanting an IPAM or IP scanner, so I decided to share my efforts in case it is useful for others.

 As for the scripts, some decisions I took for the basics
+- I decided not to use pyNetbox for the api, to
 - I decided to use NMAP as the main scan tool, as it is much more efficient for scanning, and offers most flexibility.
 - The (data) input for the script comes 100% from NetBox (except for the configuration values of course), no other intermediate files
 - Prefixes will be scanned one by one, but in case of parent/child relation, only the child prefixes will be scanned (to avoid scanning enormous ranges)